3.2.0 Release Notes¶

 Module for AWS Cloudtrail integration¶

 This module provides the ability to read your AWS CloudTrail logs directly from an AWS S3 bucket.
-Amazon CloudTrail support is now a built-in Wazuh capability, giving you the ability to search, analyze, and alert on AWS CloudTrail events.
+Amazon CloudTrail support is now a built-in Wazuh feature, giving you the ability to search, analyze, and generate alerts for AWS CloudTrail events.

 Below is an example of the JSON alert generated by this module: